-Figure 6.
-Cellular network scenario with clustering method.

 System Model and Performance Analysis

-We simulate two network scenarios of three microcellular networks with FRF of 1 that are early described.
+We simulate two network scenarios of three microcellular networks with FRF of 1 that are earlier described.
 The radius of each microcell is set to 500 meters.
-In the simulation experiment, the number of DUEs pairs and the number of CUEs deployed in the networks are 120 each in each microcell.
+In the simulation experiment, the number of DUE pairs and the number of CUEs deployed in the networks are 120 each in each microcell.
 All of them are randomly deployed following a uniform distribution.
-The distance between D2D pair is set to 10 meters.
-The transmit power of ENodeB applied to the microcell is 40 dBm and the transmit power of DUE transmitter is 23 dBm.
+The distance between the D2D pair is set to 10 meters.
+The transmit power of ENodeB applied to the microcell is 40 dBm and the transmit power of the DUE transmitter is 23 dBm.
 The total system bandwidth is set to 10 MHz.
 Noise power spectral density is set to -174 dBm/Hz.
 The simulation experiment is run 5,000 times, and the performance parameters i.e., SINR and throughput, are collected for each simulation run.
 These performance parameters are averaged for 5,000 times of simulation runs.
 Table 1 summarizes the simulation parameters.